Skip to content

 • Cooperation.
 Involve your roommates in the stream by playing multiplayer games.

 • Bandwidth.
 Your college may limit the bandwidth available to students or slow speeds during peak times.
-Streaming needs gigabit speeds that provide reliability.
+Streaming needs Gigabit speeds that provide reliability.
 You can improve your internet connection using Ethernet cables or add mesh WiFi system to your router to boost your internet speeds.

 • Content firewalls.
 Colleges usually have strict firewalls and policies around the types of content that can be created or shared within their networks.
 Content considered illegal, obscene, or violating the college’s code of conduct may block your device’s IP address.